LHarveyDev/longdog/README.md

 The [jshint](https://www.jshint.com/) validation tool was used.
 There were errors relating to the use of $ but this was necessary for stripe initialisation so can be dismissed.
 No other syntax errors were identified.
 ![JS Validator](media/screengrabs/js_validation.jpg)
 - **PYTHON**
 The [CI Python Linter](https://pep8ci.herokuapp.com/) validation tool was used.
-All python code was tested and the results were all clear, no errors found.
+Flake8 error checking was used in my IDE throughout development.
+All custom python code was tested in the CI Python Linter and the results were all clear, no errors found.

 ### Manual Testing user stories
 I asked family, friends and work colleagues to test my site on their devices and report back any issues.
 This group encompassed a wide range of ages and abilities.
 I felt this gave me a fair representation of how my app would be used in a real world situation and the feedback was very useful.